magic-tan/allora-model-maker/README.md

 This will:

-	•	Copy the model’s files and dependencies into the packaged_models/package folder.
+ - Copy the model’s files and dependencies into the packaged_models/package folder.
-    •	Run test's for inference and training to validate funtionality in a worker
+ - Run test's for inference and training to validate funtionality in a worker
-	•	Generate a configuration file, config.py, that contains the active model information.
+ - Generate a configuration file, config.py, that contains the active model information.

 #### Next Steps

 After running the packaging command:

 1. Navigate to the packaged_models folder in your allora-model-maker repo.
-	2. Copy the package folder and the config.py file to the root folder of your allora-worker repository.
+2. Copy the **package** folder into the src folder of your allora-worker repository.

 By following these steps, your packaged model will be ready for deployment in the allora-worker environment.